AleGuarnieri/Disaster-response-pipeline/README.md

 3. Go to localhost:3001

 ## Motivation
-This is an interactive flask app built as part of a Data Science course to put into practice ETL and ML pipelines.
+This project was implemented as part of a Data Science course to put into practice ETL and ML pipelines.
 Implementing it allowed me to understand and practice Data engineering skills, the basics of NLP and their application to the implementation of an ML model through pipelines.